 After 20 years of kickboxing, Natasha turned to yoga as a way to enhance her performance and to aid recovery from injuries.
 Completely unaware of the vast health benefits that yoga would have on her life, she was quickly amazed by the way her life was improving in so many different areas and both in body and mind.
 Yoga soon became her version of “me time” to compliment her existing busy schedule of Kickboxing, coaching and her ambassador work of empowering women through sport.

-Determined to deepen her knowledge and to spread the benefits of yoga, Natasha travelled to India to immerse herself in the world of Ashtanga Yoga and gained her teaching training in Vinyasa & Ashtanga yoga.
+Determined to deepen her knowledge and to spread the benefits of yoga, Natasha travelled to India in 2018 to immerse herself in the world of Ashtanga Yoga and gained her teaching training in Vinyasa & Ashtanga yoga.

 Sheer curiosity lured Kate to her first yoga class in 2005 and overtime started to notice subtle changes in her body and self – injuries and imbalances gradually levelling themselves out.
 With background in ballet, contemporary dance, a classical pianist as well as other instruments, music & movement have always been inseparable to Kate which is why she feel in love with the freedom in vinyasa.
 Her teaching is centred around self observation and healing with emphasis on the power of the breath.
 Creating a space where people can feel free to explore the connection between mind, body, breath and spirit, without any pressure or judgement.

 Julie has practiced yoga for many years as a way of bringing balance and harmony to her everyday life.
 Her belief is that inner focus is key to being able to manage a busy schedule.
 Julie’s hope is to share her enthusiasm and knowledge of how the wonderful benefits of yoga are accessible to all age groups and how with regular practice we can all build strength both mentally and physically.
 Above all it allows us to reach out and connect to that inner warmth and glowing smile.